China puts prominent writers under house arrest as Kerry visits

 Woeser said the state security officers said the reason for their house arrest was "secret."
 She believes she is being held to prevent her from attending the dinner - possibly with Kerry or another member of the U.S. delegation.

-"I was on the road when they called and didn't realize Kerry would be visiting, but found out later he would be in China," she said by telephone.
+"I was on the road when they called and didn't realise Kerry would be visiting, but found out later he would be in China," she said by telephone.

 Chinese state security officials could not be reached for comment.